 If you don't see the "Check for Updates" on iTunes.
 You must download the software from Microsoft Store, which will update it automatically.

 Once you’ve updated your iTunes or macOS, try restoring your iPhone again.
 If it still doesn’t work then it might be time to try another option on the list.

-How you can force restart your iPhone will depend on the model you own.
-And it is extremely effective if you have this issue during iOS 15 update.
-Below you will find an explanation on how to force restart your specific iPhone model.
+The way to force restart your iPhone depends on the model you own.
+And it is extremely effective if you have this issue during the iOS 16 update.
+Below you will find an explanation of how to force restart your specific iPhone model.

 Force Restart your iPhone with Face ID (Including iPhone X, iPhone XS, iPhone XR, or any iPhone 11, iPhone 12, or iPhone 13 model):

 - Press the Volume Up button and then quickly release.